Icenium/icenium-cli/README.md

 Installation
 ===

-Latest version: Telerik AppBuilder 2.12.1
+Latest version: Telerik AppBuilder 2.14
-Release date: 2015, October 8
+Release date: November 4, 2015

-> Telerik AppBuilder 2.12.1 is a maintenance release.
-For a complete list of the improvements and updates available in Telerik AppBuilder 2.12.1, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-12-1" target="_blank">Telerik AppBuilder 2.12.1 Release Notes</a>.
+> For a complete list of the improvements and updates available in Telerik AppBuilder 2.14, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-14" target="_blank">Telerik AppBuilder 2.14 Release Notes</a>.
->
-> For a complete list of the improvements and updates available in the earlier major release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/2x/v2-12" target="_blank">Telerik AppBuilder 2.12 Release Notes</a>.

 ### System Requirements